ebertolazzi/mexIPOPT/README_osx.md

 ### mexIPOPT on OSX
 **by Enrico Bertolazzi**

-**How to install IPOPT**
+**Install IPOPT from source**

+To install IPOP from source read `README_how_to_install_ipopt.md`.
+This is the preferred way cause it is possibile to produce a mex file mainly linked with static library avoiding conflict with

+**Install IPOPT using homebrew**

-To install mexIPOPT on OSX the easites way is to use Homebrew.
+To install mexIPOPT on OSX one easy way is to use Homebrew.
 Donwload Homebrew from `http://brew.sh` and install.
 Then on a shell windows type